LoGundes/AutoLuxcavation-Limbus-Company/README.md

 ## Mod start conditions

-Automatic Light Mining works at any basic and intermediate
+Automatic Luxcavation works at any basic and intermediate
 screen resolutions from 1920-1080px to 600-338px.

 ## Short installation and startup instructions